Department of Counseling, Adult and Higher Education

 While at Penn State, Dr. Gyant was an instructor with the African American Studies Program and was interim director of the African/African American Studies Department.
 She also served as advisor for Kappa Rho Chapter, was co-advisor to NPHC-PSU, and was an area coordinator for the Northeast Region, Sigma Gamma Rho Sorority Inc. At Pennsylvania State University, she was advisor to the Martin Luther King Jr. Interest House, one of the charter members of the Black Graduate Student Associations, and president of the Black Forum.

-She is currently advisor to the John Henrike Clark Honor Society, S.I.S.T.E.R.S., the Afrikan Cultural Pageant, Zeta Nu Chapter of Sigma Gamma Rho Sorority, and she has organized a Sister Circle for women of African descent intergenerational.
-As part of her commitment to make sure the Center is active in the community, she is coordinator of the Septima P. Clark Afterschool Program and the Rites of Passage Program at Logan St. Baptist Church in Batavia.
+She has served as advisor of the John Henrike Clark Honor Society and Afrikan Cultural Pageant; is currently co-advisor to S.I.S.T.E.R.S. and Zeta Nu Chapter of Sigma Gamma Rho Sorority, and assisted in organizing a Sister Circle for women of African descent intergenerational and Black Professional Women Rock.
+As part of her commitment to make sure the Center is active in the community, she served as coordinator of the Septima P. Clark Afterschool Program and the Rites of Passage Program at Logan St. Baptist Church in Batavia.
 She has worked with many of the student organizations on campus.

 Her research interests are in African American women and the contributions and participation of African Americans in adult education.
 Her publications include Spirituality, the Key to Self-definition, All That and More: A Genealogy of African American Women Educators; Educating Head, Hand, and Heart, Anna Cooper and Nannie Burroughs; Passing the Torch: African American Women in the Civil Rights Movement; Henrietta V. Davis and Amy J. Garvey, Women of the UNIA; The Problems and Promises of Diversity in the Professions: Implications for Continuing Education, The Missing Link: Black Women in Black/Africana Studies; Waiting to Exhale: Opening New Avenues to Learning.
 She has presented at numerous conferences and college campuses.